Government

 The court system in St. Louis began well before statehood and consisted of many courts that no longer exist.
 For a comprehensive list of the courts and the dates during which they functioned, see the “Courts of St. Louis” page.

-Click here for contact information for government agencies with genealogical information.
+Click here for contact information for local government agencies with genealogical information.